 The Red River flows North to Canada.
-This, combined with the natural melting cycle, early spring rains, frost depth, soil moisture and ice conditions on the river, creates a threat of flooding on a regular basis.
+This, combined with the natural melting cycle, early spring rains, frost depth, soil moisture, and ice conditions on the river, creates a threat of flooding on a regular basis.

-Great progress has been made to protect the communities in the Fargo-Moorhead area, but there are still gaps remain in the line of protection.
+Great progress has been made to protect the communities in the Fargo-Moorhead area, but there are still gaps that remain in the line of protection.
 The Fargo-Moorhead Metro area cannot achieve accredited 100-year flood protection with levees and floodwalls alone.
 The FM Area Diversion Project can provide protection from catastrophic floods and changing FEMA floodplain maps.

 Water exiting the channel flows back into the Red River.